AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 When running the `aio api-mesh:init` command, ensure that you enable `git` by following the command prompts.

-Once your repository is accessible, clone your repo locally using the following command:
+Once your repository is accessible, clone your repository locally using the following command:

 ```bash
 git clone https://github.com/<org>/<project_name>.git
 ```

-You will continue to use this repo to make changes to your mesh.
+You will continue to use this repository to make changes to your mesh.

 ## 3. Configure your secrets and variables